readmorais/kratos/README.md

 ### Prerequisites

 - Python 3.10+
-- Azure CLI configured with appropriate permissions
+- kubectl configured with access to one or more Kubernetes clusters
-- Access to an Azure Kubernetes Service (AKS) cluster
+- Kubeconfig file with cluster contexts
 - OpenAI API key for AutoGen functionality

 ### Installation